ntua-unit-of-control-and-informatics/Diazepam-case-study/GNU MCSim/README.md

-The GNU MCSim model has been created by Frédéric Y. Bois
+The GNU MCSim model has been created by Frédéric Y. Bois.
+The files have been altered so that they do not contain the data.